cambiotraining/protein-structure-prediction/run_colabfold_local_notebook.md

 - Setting up a local runtime for running ColabFold job using personal GPU resources (Running )
 - Testing to run prediction

+The steps below worked well over WSL2 but not tested on native Ubuntu Linux machine.

 ### Steps

 1. Create an isolated environment for colabfold